kcterala/hedwig/README.md

 - **Forward-Only**: Specializes in receiving and forwarding emails, not full SMTP functionality.
 - **Security Features**: Supports DKIM, TLS, and SMTP authentication.
 - **Rate Limiting**: Per-domain rate limiting to prevent overwhelming destination servers and maintain sender reputation.
+- **WASM Plugins**: Extend email processing with WebAssembly plugins for spam filtering, webhooks, logging, and more.

 ## Getting Started